Number of years with SB: This will be my 7th year as a volunteer with SB.

 Number of years with SB: From inception

-How/why you became involved: The thought of what every person buried in these cemeteries has done us is overwhelming.
+How/why you became involved: The thought of what every person buried in these cemeteries has done for us is overwhelming.
 This event allows me to express my gratitude to all of our servicemen and women on a scale that I could never accomplish on my own.
 My goal is that everyone that goes there to visit a loved one feels like they are entering a place that is honoring their loved ones and really cares about their final resting place.

 What it means to be part of this board: It means more than I could ever express in words.
 It is a great honor to be a part of a board that works to honor our veterans.

 Number of years with SB: 4 years on the board

 How/why you became involved: The Saluting Branches organization has grown tremendously.
 It is incredible to be a part of an organization that does so much for our Veterans, our country, and our profession.
 Being a part of the day of service each year and seeing everyone show up, and the pride and comradery displayed, is just the most humbling experience.